withastro/docs/src/pages/en/guides/cms/storyblok.md

 The Storyblok integration requires an object with the following properties:

 1. `accessToken` - This references the Storyblok API tokens that we added in the previous step.
-We will use the preview token in development and the public token in production.

     :::tip
     Since the Astro config file does not normally support environment variables, use the `loadEnv` function from Vite to load them.